Fractional Fermi liquid in a generalized $t-J$ model: Three-fermion parton theory.

 The final phase is a fractional Fermi liquid.
 There is a small Fermi pocket formed by $\psi_2$, whose volume is $V_{FS}=\frac{x}{N}$ for each flavor.
 The violation of the Luttinger theorem $V^0_{FS}=\frac{1+x}{N}$ is compensated by the existence of a spin liquid formed by $f,\psi_1$.
 In our ansatz the spinons just form a spinon Fermi surface coupled to a $U(1)$ gauge field.
-The phase may be intuitively understood from orbital selective Mott transition.
-Starting from two microscopic orbitals $d_1$ and $d_2$, we can reach the FL* phase if only $d_1$ becomes Mott localized while $d_2$ remains to form a Fermi liquid with small pocket.
-However, we need to emphasize that this picture is not precise because the two orbitals $d_1,d_2$ feel an infinitely large Hund's coupling and there is no well-defined notion of microscopic orbital in our $t-J$ model.
-It is better to view $\psi_1$ and $\psi_2$ as emergent orbitals. $\psi_2$ has a finite overlap with the microscopic orbital $d_2$ only after the condensation of $\Phi_0$.
-We plot the quasi-particle residue $Z$ and the effective hopping $t_{eff}=t_{\psi,22}$ of the Fermi pocket in Fig.~\ref{fig:mean_field}, one can see that $Z$ is below $10\%$, suggesting that $\psi_2$ is not the same as the microscopic operator $d_2$.
-Besides, it is heavy because the effective hopping $t_{eff}$ is an order of magnitude smaller than the microscopic hopping.